semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 ## Job execution order {#dependencies}

 A pipeline is a group of [blocks](./jobs#blocks) connected by dependencies.
-Semaphore will automatically compute the execution graph based on the declared block dependencies.
+Semaphore automatically computes the execution graph based on the declared block dependencies.

 In the following example: